Expert Guide for Looking After your Awning

 Fabric

 The fabric of your awning can be damaged by many things, from the acid of bird droppings to the ultraviolet light of the sun, mildew in storage to a tear from a misplaced pole.
-If the fabric tears you can patch it simply by using a suitable adhesive to stick on a piece of matching fabric.
+If the fabric tears you can patch it simply by using a suitable adhesive to stick on a piece of matching fabric or a product such as Tear Aid.
 For a more permanent repair, stitch the patch in place but remember to seal the stitching holes with an appropriate sealant.
 There are companies that provide a repair service but since awnings are generally quite heavy to send in the post, it's worth asking at your local camping store or searching online to find a local repairer to avoid transport costs.

 Keeping dry